Exactly Protocol (EXA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Exactly Protocol Historical Price

-According to the latest data gathered on Exactly Protocol live price page, the current price of Exactly Protocol is 0.699254USD.
-The circulating supply of Exactly Protocol(EXA) is 2.97M EXA , giving it a market capitalization of $2.08M.
+According to the latest data gathered on Exactly Protocol live price page, the current price of Exactly Protocol is 0.644551USD.
+The circulating supply of Exactly Protocol(EXA) is 3.01M EXA , giving it a market capitalization of $1.94M.

 The Exactly Protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EXA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.